Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 • Prepares reports and presentations for the management team and external partners;

-• Attends various meetings to represent the STBBI and overdoses prevention and control program in Nunavik;
+• Attends various meetings to represent the STBBI and Overdose prevention and control program in Nunavik;

-• Contributes to the establishment of a healthy work environment and promotes the well-being of all team members;
+• Contributes to maintaining a healthy work environment and promotes the well-being of all team members;

-• Contributes to the development, revision, and evaluation of STBBI and overdoses programs in the region, ensuring high-quality services and ongoing respect for Inuit culture and regional realities;
+• Participates in the development, revision, and evaluation of regional STBBI and Overdose programs, ensuring high-quality services and ongoing respect for Inuit culture and regional realities;

-• Contributes to the development of more strategic STBBI and overdoses-related projects;
+• Contributes to the development of more strategic projects related to STBBIs and Overdoses;

-• Contributes to the planning and continuous improvement of the STBBI-Overdoses team’s work processes;
+• Participates in the planning and continuous improvement of STBBI-Overdose team work processes;

-• Ensures the smooth circulation of information between the Infectious Diseases Coordination Team and the STBBI-Overdoses team;
+• Ensures effective communication between the Infectious Diseases Coordination Team and the STBBI Overdose team;

-• Maintains close collaborative relationships with health centres, community partners, and regional, provincial, and national organizations;
+• Maintains strong collaborative relationships with health centres, community partners, and regional, provincial, and national organizations;

-• Supervises the onboarding of new staff and ensures the delivery of an ongoing in-service training program for all team members;
+• Oversees the orientation of new staff and ensures ongoing in-service training for all team members;

-• Monitors provincial and Canadian directives and guidelines and proposes appropriate changes to the STBBI and overdoses prevention and control program;
+• Monitors provincial and Canadian directives and recommendations and proposes appropriate adjustments to the STBBI and Overdose prevention and control program;

-• Ensures budget monitoring related to the STBBI and overdoses prevention and control program and participates in the preparation of reports, accountability reporting documents, strategic documents, funding applications, and professional communications;
+• Monitors the program budget and contributes to the preparation of reports, accountability documents, strategic documents, funding requests, and professional communications;

 • Promotes and supports culturally safe organizational practices and public health interventions adapted to the Inuit context;

-• Contributes to the development of the communication plan and ensures the quality of its content;
+• Contributes to the development of the communications plan and ensures the quality of its content;

-• Coordinates the implementation, organization, and deployment of intervention strategies and STBBI and overdoses prevention and control measures;
+• Coordinates the implementation, organization, and deployment of intervention strategies and prevention and control measures related to STBBIs and Overdoses;

-• Works closely with other AHNCs, assistant head nurses, and ID team leads to ensure effective communication between teams and continuous improvement of Infectious Diseases team processes;
+• Works closely with other Assistant Head Nurse Clinicians, Assistant Managers, and ID Team Leaders to promote effective communication among teams and improve Infectious Diseases team processes;

-• May, when required, assume certain responsibilities of the Regional Infectious Diseases Coordinator or other team members and, as needed, contribute to other infectious diseases-related files.
+• May, when required, perform certain duties of the Infectious Diseases Coordinator or other team members and contribute, as needed, to other Infectious Disease-related initiatives.

 REQUIREMENTS

-• For candidates who are beneficiaries of the James Bay and Northern Québec Agreement, a combination of relevant education and experience may be considered;
+• For candidates who are beneficiaries of the James Bay and Northern Quebec Agreement, an equivalent combination of relevant education and experience may be considered;

-• Bachelor’s degree in Nursing or a bachelor’s degree composed of three (3) eligible certificates, at least two (2) of which are recognized in nursing;
+• Bachelor's degree in Nursing or a bachelor's degree including three (3) eligible certificates, of which at least two (2) are recognized nursing certificates;

-• Must be a member in good standing of the Ordre des infirmières et infirmiers du Québec (OIIQ);
+• Active membership in good standing with the Ordre des infirmières et infirmiers du Québec (OIIQ);

-• Minimum of two (2) years of experience in team coordination;
+• Minimum of two (2) years of team coordination experience;

-• Minimum of three (3) years of experience in public health;
+• Minimum of three (3) years of public health experience;

-• Experience in remote regions, particularly Nunavik, is an asset;
+• Experience in a remote region, particularly in Nunavik, is considered an asset;

 • Bilingualism (spoken and written French and English);